KhaledSamirIsmael/Data-Professional-Survey-Breakdown/README.md

 # Data-Professional-Survey-Breakdown-Dashboard
-This project, Data Professional Survey Breakdown Analysis is based on :
+This project, Data Professional Survey Breakdown Analysis is based on:
 Data Professional Survey That can be categorized by
 * Which Country do you live in?
 * Job Title